We may earn money or products from the companies mentioned in this post.

 *And much, much more!

-The author, Ruthie Gray, transparently shares her own motherhood struggles, instantly connecting with moms through her “been there” approach.
+The author, Ruthie Gray, transparently shares her motherhood struggles, instantly connecting with moms through her “been there” approach.
 Moms will find victory, new hope, and support through this encouraging method of actionable Scripture verses and Scripture prayers.
+She wants you to raise your daughter and son to confide in you.

 Dear mom, isn’t it time for you to Count to Nine?